bllanos/chromatic-aberration/README.md

 - The following is a list of the references corresponding to sources of code or ideas.
 This list is the union of the more specific lists of references provided in individual code files in this repository.
-  It is not a full list of all works examined during research project.
+  It is not a full list of all works examined during the research project.

 ### References list